TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Unfortunately, it's not quite that simple.
 Greenwashing is rife in the sunscreen industry, so you need to be extra careful that you’re actually buying what you think you’re buying.

-Fortunately, some states are starting to come down hard on companies who make unsubstantiated claims about their sunscreen.
+Fortunately, some states are starting to come down hard on companies that make unsubstantiated claims about their sunscreen.

 Chemical sunscreens work by absorbing UV rays before they get to penetrate your skin.